salaboy/from-monolith-to-k8s/README.md

 - **GET /**: get all agenda items

 ### Challenges
-- In real-life, a service like this one might justify a separate data store optmized for search and reads.
+- **Different Data Storage**:In real-life, a service like this one might justify a separate data store optmized for search and reads.
-- During conference time, we might want to provision more instances (replicas) for this service to serve more traffic
+- **Consider different requirements for different phases of your application**: During conference time, we might want to provision more instances (replicas) for this service to serve more traffic
-- We might want to consider restricting the POST endpoint when the conference start
+- **Use Flags to limit functionality**:We might want to consider restricting the POST endpoint when the conference start